opendatateam/udata/docs/installation.md

 $ ln -s /etc/nginx/sites-{available,enabled}/data.example.com
 ```

-Before restarting all services to start uData, we need to adjust its configuration
+Before restarting all services to start udata, we need to adjust its configuration
 and collect static assets to make them available for nginx.

 ```shell